dotmh/lambda-controller/readme.md

 - the instance of the controller

-Adds a mixin to the controller class
+Adds a mixin to the controller class.

 *Note* mixins can not override existing methods.

 #### addHeader